protocol/nft-website/docs/guides/batch-minting.md

 Quite often,  NFT projects consist of hundreds if not thousands of files and metadata starting their lives out on a computer file system, waiting nervously to be part of a mint.

 There are cases in which it is desirable to mint many NFTs all at once instead of doing each of them in a [just-in-time](../tutorial/lazy-minting.md) fashion.
-Large single drops are often for more than just art, including scenarios like large PFP (profile picture) drops, event tickets, game packs, and etc.
+Large single drops are often for more than just art, including scenarios like large PFP (profile picture) drops, event tickets, game packs, etc.

 Some challenges that lie in minting a bulk of NFTs include high gas fees on the Ethereum network, synchronizing between mint and upload failures and recovering from them, and performance of uploading files to NFT.storage, etc.